mutation testing for Python 3

 You can get started with a simple:

-This will by default run pytest on tests in the “tests” or “test” folder and it will try to figure out where the code to mutate lies.
+This will by default run pytest (or unittest if pytest is unavailable) on tests in the “tests” or “test” folder and it will try to figure out where the code to mutate lies.
 Run

 for the available flags, to use other runners, etc. The recommended way to use mutmut if the defaults aren’t working for you is to add a block in setup.cfg.
 Then when you come back to mutmut weeks later you don’t have to figure out the flags again, just run mutmut run and it works.
 Like this:

-[mutmut] paths_to_mutate=src/ backup=False runner=python -m pytest tests_dir=tests/ dict_synonyms=Struct, NamedStruct
+[mutmut] paths_to_mutate=src/ backup=False runner=python -m hammett -x tests_dir=tests/ dict_synonyms=Struct, NamedStruct

 You can stop the mutation run at any time and mutmut will restart where you left off.
 It’s also smart enough to retest only the surviving mutants when the test suite changes.

-You can just copy paste those lines and run and you’ll get the mutant on disk.
-You should REALLY have the file you mutate under source code control and committed before you mutate it!
+You can also write a mutant to disk with mutmut apply 3.
+You should REALLY have the file you mutate under source code control and committed before you apply a mutant!

 You can mark lines like this: